René de Chambrun: Personal life and death

 Chambrun married Josée Laval (1911–1992), the only daughter of Pierre Laval in 1935.
 Their wedding was held at the town hall of the 7th arrondissement of Paris, followed by the Sainte-Clotilde the next day.
 They resided 6 bis, Place du Palais-Bourbon in the 7th arrondissement.
 In 1935, he bought the Château de la Grange-Bléneau, a castle in the commune of Courpalay in the Seine-et-Marne département of France, from his cousin, Louis de Lasteyrie, a descendant of La Fayette, with a life tenancy.

-Upon Louis de Lasteyrie's death in 1955, Chambrun discovered the large cache of documents in the attic of the castle, and he founded a private museum about Lafayette.
+Upon Louis de Lasteyrie's death in 1955, Chambrun discovered the large cache of documents in the attic of the castle and founded a private museum about Lafayette.
 News of his discovery brought many historians to his door, but Chambrun denied access, except to André Maurois whom he authorized to write a biography of Adrienne de Lafayette.
-Chambrun produced a book using the documents he discovered covering the period of 1792–97 when Lafayette was in an Austrian prison.
+Chambrun produced a book by using the documents that he had discovered; they covered the period of 1792–1797, when Lafayette was in an Austrian prison.
 He organized and described the family archives, a collection dating from 1457 to 1990.
 The papers were microfilmed at La Grange in 1995 and 1996, for the Library of Congress.
 It took two years and several microfilm teams from the Library of Congress to film the 50,000 pages.
 There are now two major "Lafayette collections" in the world: one is at the Fondation de Chambrun; the other, originally assembled by Elie Fabius, at Cornell University Library.
 Chambrun purchased a sword used in battle by Lafayette in 1976, outbidding the Smithsonian Institution.

 Chambrun served as the honorary president of the Sons of the American Revolution in France.
 He became a Chevalier (knight) of the Légion d'honneur.

 Chambrun died on 19 May 2002 in Paris, France.
 His funeral, held at Sainte-Clotilde, was attended by Diana Mitford, the widow of British fascist leader Oswald Mosley.
 He was buried at the Montparnasse Cemetery.